 Thank you so much for sharing your gorgeous home with us, Tina!
 I cannot wait to see what you do with the rest of it!

-And thank you so much for reading Mobile and Manufactured Home Living!
+And thank you so much for reading Mobile Home Living!